Last updated on September 17th, 2018

 Ok, now let’s talk about how to have a proper training.

-How to get an effective free standing punching bag workout
+How to get an effective free standing punching bag workout for weight loss & endurance

 To get the most from your training, you need to know the basics of boxing that is the proper stance, punches, a few easy combos, movements, etc. So, if you are a total beginner, I recommend doing shadow boxing to learn and get familiar with the basics first.